+Physicians often prescribe muscle relaxant medications to individuals experiencing muscular spasms, seizures, and cramps.
+Muscle relaxants work differently depending on the severity of the contraction and the causes.
 Over the counter muscle relaxers can be challenging to find.
-There is no over the counter muscle relaxers, apart from a handful of topical preparations.
-In the case of absence of OTC muscle relaxers, typically recommended for first-line treatment are other OTC drugs such as NSAIDs.
+There are no over the counter muscle relaxers, apart from a handful of topical preparations.
+In the case of absence of OTC muscle relaxers, there are other typically recommended first-line treatment OTC drugs such as NSAIDs or other painkillers.
 For now topical muscle relaxants are among the best muscle relaxers over the counter.

 Muscle Relaxers Over The Counter: Do They Exist?

 In most cases, patients respond well to first-line drugs.
 However, when moderate or severe pain persists, prescription muscle relaxants are recommended.
 As prescribed muscle relaxers act on the CNS to inhibit muscle contractions, which cause pain, they are known as habit-forming drugs with a potential of leading to muscle relaxant overdose.
 Patients can also build a tolerance to them.
 Due to these facts, all drugs from this class are put into a prescription-based category.
 Therefore, a few over the counter muscle relaxers still exist.

 Are there any over the counter muscle relaxers?
 In some countries, over the counter muscle relaxants are available.
 In the U.S., drugs classified as muscle relaxers may only be accessed with a doctor’s prescription.
 Although, a handful of muscle relaxants over the counter exist.
 Some of them are listed below: